Best things to do in Birmingham

 With more Michelin-starred restaurants than any other UK city outside the capital, Birmingham’s food offering is pretty dazzling.
-Purnell’s, Simpsons, Adams and Carters, and most recently Peel’s (of Solihull), will all bamboozle you with their culinary delights.
-And with more high-end independents opening all the time, you can get in before the Michelin inspectors do.
-A quiet food revolution has been rumbling throughout Birmingham in recent time – and Turners at 69 is the perfect evidence.
-This Harborne restaurant serves delectable modern British food using high-quality, seasonal produce.
-It earned itself a Michelin star in 2016 and, if you head along you'll quickly see why the food experts thought it worth a nod – it's seriously good.
+Purnell’s, Simpsons, Adam’s and Carters, and most recently Peel’s (of Solihull), will all bamboozle you with their culinary delights.
+And with more high-end independents opening all the time, you could well get in before the Michelin inspectors do.
+A quiet food revolution has been rumbling through Birmingham in recent times – now’s your time to sample it.

 First things first: yes, there are opportunities to sample Cadbury’s products in this walk-through attraction based in the world-famous chocolate manufacturer’s site in Bournville Village.
 It’s pretty kid-centric – but, hey, who cares when there’s molten chocolate involved?